Skip to Main Content

 • Females sometimes change locations (move locally or immigrate to new areas) to take advantage of better den sites

-• For during times of no Ringed Seals, bad weather (including too hot), too many insects or other bears
+• For during times of no Ringed Seals, bad weather (too hot or too cold), too many insects or other bears

 • May use from 0.5 - 4 months, according to data from Greenland in 1920s to the 1960s (Ferguson 2000)

-• Made of snow or earth or natural shelters like caves or even suitable overhanging blocks of ice
+• Made of snow (similar to dens used for giving birth to cubs) or earth or natural shelters like caves or even suitable overhanging blocks of ice

 Changes in physiology due to denning activity